MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-from-excel-to-stunning-report.md

 ms.date: 01/03/2023
 LocalizationGroup: Data from files
 ---
-# Tutorial: From Excel workbook to a report in the Power BI service to Microsoft Teams
+# Tutorial: From Excel workbook to a Power BI report in Microsoft Teams

 [!INCLUDE [applies-no-desktop-yes-service](../includes/applies-no-desktop-yes-service.md)]